 Spokane Valley based neuromuscular dentist Drs.
 Ken & Marnie Collins have trained extensively in treating such issues and continue to explore the most leading-edge technologies for doing so.
 If you would like to talk to them about your own concerns, please feel free to contact our office.

 Drs.
 Ken & Marnie Collins first diagnoses any neuromuscular issues with a K7 computer evaluation system that outputs invaluable clinical data on how your bite is currently aligned.
 They will then begin treatment with the TENS, which electronically massages the muscles in your jaw.
 Many patients report an immediate relief in their TMJ symptoms, including pain, after TENSing.
 Drs.
 Ken & Marnie Collins will ultimately resolve your neuromuscular problem with one or a combination of the following:

 •Coronoplasty – making small adjustments to the shape of a tooth to correct bite issues.

 •A Neuromuscular Orthotic – facilitates joint decompression and muscle relaxation.

 •Full Mouth Reconstruction – every tooth that contributes to the misalignment of your bite is changed with a crown or a veneer so that your occlusion is perfected.

 The First Step Toward Neuromuscular Dentistry Treatment

-If you’ve suffered with bite issues for any length of time and you recognize that it is time for a change, email our Spokane neuromuscular dentistry office today, or call our office at 509-368-7788 in Spokane or 509-228-3998 in Spokane Valley.
+If you’ve suffered with bite issues for any length of time and you recognize that it is time for a change, email our Spokane Valley neuromuscular dentistry office today, or call our office at 509-532-1111 in Spokane.
 Drs.
 Ken & Marnie Collins will help you with your pain and give you a great looking smile at the same time!